Package Leaflet: Information for the User

 Granisetron

-<Read this package insert carefully before you start taking this medicine, because it contains important information for you.
+<Read all of this leaflet carefully before you start taking this medicine because it contains important information for you.

-Kytril contains the active ingredient granisetron.
-This belongs to a group of medicines called 5-HT3receptor antagonists, or antiemetics, which prevent or prevent nausea and vomiting.
-These tablets are only indicated for adults.
+Kytril contains the active substance granisetron.
+This belongs to a group of medicines called serotonin receptor antagonists, 5-HT3, or antiemetics, which means they prevent or stop nausea and vomiting.
+These tablets are only for use in adults.

-Kytril is indicated for the prevention and treatment of nausea and vomiting (feeling of discomfort) caused by certain treatments, such as chemotherapy or radiation therapy in cancer therapy.
+Kytril is used to prevent and treat nausea and vomiting (feeling sick) caused by certain treatments, such as chemotherapy or radiotherapy in cancer therapy.

 Do not take Kytril tablets

-?if you are allergic (hypersensitive) to granisetron or to any of the other ingredients of Kytril (listed in section 6: Additional information and the section on Important information about some of the ingredients of Kytril).
+if you are allergic (hypersensitive) to granisetron or any of the other ingredients of Kytril (listed in section 6: Further information and the section on Important information about some of the ingredients of Kytril).

-If you are unsure, consult your doctor, nurse or pharmacist before taking these tablets.
+If you are not sure, consult your doctor, nurse or pharmacist before taking these tablets.

 Warnings and precautions

-?have heart problems, are receiving chemotherapy drugs that may be harmful to your heart and/or have electrolyte disturbances such as potassium, sodium or calcium imbalances.
+have heart problems, are receiving anticancer medicines that can be harmful to your heart and/or have some disorder of the levels of salts such as potassium, sodium or calcium (electrolyte disturbances).

-?are taking another medication from the group of “5-HT3receptor antagonists”.
-Within this group are dolasetron and ondansetron, used, like Kytril, for the treatment and prevention of nausea and vomiting.
+are taking another medicine from the group of “5-HT3 receptor antagonists”.
+This group includes dolasetron and ondansetron, used like Kytril, for the treatment and prevention of nausea and vomiting.

-The Serotonin Syndrome is a rare but potentially fatal reaction that can occur with granisetron (see section 4).
-It can cause severe changes in how your brain, muscles and digestive system function.
-The reaction mayoccur if you take granisetron alone,butis more likely to occur if you take granisetron with other medications (particularly fluoxetine, paroxetine, sertraline, fluvoxamine, citalopram, escitalopram, venlafaxine, duloxetine).
-Make sure to inform your doctor, nurse or pharmacist of all the medications you are taking.
+Serotonin Syndrome is a rare but potentially life-threatening reaction that can occur with granisetron (see section 4).
+It can cause serious changes in how your brain, muscles, and digestive system work.
+The reaction can occur if you take granisetron alone,butit is more likely to occur if you take granisetron with other medicines (in particular fluoxetine, paroxetine, sertraline, fluvoxamine, citalopram, escitalopram, venlafaxine, duloxetine).
+The risk of serotonin syndrome also increases if you are taking medicines that contain buprenorphine or other opioids.
+Make sure to tell your doctor, nurse or pharmacist about all the medicines you are taking.

 Children